Abhyuday98/streaming-party/README.md

 ## Download and run ngrok to start sharing

 1. You can download ngrok from the following link: https://ngrok.com/
-2. Once open the ngrok shell.
+2. Open the ngrok shell.
 3. run `ngrok http 4000`
 4. Ngrok will generate a link which you can share with your friend.
 5. Make sure the other user starts and stops the video once.
 Shared controls cannot cold start a video